Non-split, alternating links bound unique Seifert surfaces in the 4-ball: Introduction

-In this paper, we discuss isotopy of boundary-parallel surfaces in the 4-ball.
-All surfaces, knots, and links are oriented; all embeddings and isotopies are smooth.
-Typically, we will obtain surfaces first as surfaces in $S^3$.
+\begin{conventions} All surfaces, knots, and links are oriented; all embeddings and isotopies are smooth.
+A {\emph{Seifert surface}} will always denote an oriented, not necessarily connected surface embedded in $S^3$ that has no closed components.
+The boundary of such a surface $S$ is a link $L$, and we say that $S$ is a Seifert surface for $L$.

+Typically, we will obtain surfaces first as Seifert surfaces in $S^3$.
 When we say that two surfaces in $S^3$ are isotopic rel.\ boundary in $B^4$, we implicitly mean that the surfaces become isotopic rel.\ boundary after their interiors are pushed slightly into the interior of $B^4$.
-We prove the following main theorem.
+We prove the following main theorem. \end{conventions}